hydephp/develop/docs/digging-deeper/customization.md

 ### HydePHP Configuration Files

-These are the main configuration files for HydePHP and lets you customize the look and feel of your site, as well as the behaviour of HydePHP.
+These are the main configuration files for HydePHP and lets you customize the look and feel of your site, as well as the behaviour of HydePHP itself.

 | Config File                                                                                                        | Description                                                                                                                           |
 |--------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------|